zSnowww/cf-clearance-api/README.md

 # CF-Clearance-Scraper

 ## nodriver Version
 A simple program for scraping Cloudflare clearance (cf_clearance) cookies from websites issuing Cloudflare challenges to visitors.
 This program works on all Cloudflare challenge types (JavaScript, managed, and interactive).
+If you would prefer using Playwright, you can check out the [Playwright version](https://github.com/Xewdy444/CF-Clearance-Scraper/tree/playwright).

 ## Clearance Cookie Usage
 In order to bypass Cloudflare challenges with the clearance cookies, you must make sure of two things: